Dick Trickle: Wisconsin short track career

 Trickle started his 1972 season by winning at Golden Sands Speedway near Wisconsin Rapids.
 Wisconsin's short track racing season starts in April.
 By May 13, he had twelve wins in thirteen events.
 He got this fifteenth win in twenty starts on May 27.
 Trickle became the winningest short track driver that year when he won his 67th race.

-Trickle won numerous special events outside of Wisconsin in 1973, including a 200-lap feature at Rolla, Missouri in April, followed by winning a 50-lap feature the following day at I-70 Speedway near Odessa, Missouri.
+Trickle won numerous special events outside of Wisconsin in 1973, including a 200-lap feature at Rolla, Missouri in April, followed by winning a fifty-lap feature the following day at I-70 Speedway near Odessa, Missouri.
 In May he won a 50-lapper at Springfield, Missouri and two more features at I-70 Speedway.
 Trickle used his purple 1970 Ford Mustang to win at the Minnesota Fair and at Rockford Speedway in September.
 He had a total of 57 wins in 1973.

 Sanctioning bodies put in a weight-per-cubic-inch rule, and Trickle's career had problems in 1974 and 1975.
 "Fords almost broke me.
 I couldn't get any pieces for racing at my level.
 It took two years of hard labor and depleting my funds to realize I couldn't do this anymore.
 I told myself either I had to change my program or get out of racing."
 Therefore, Trickle decided to use a General Motors car and engine.
 He bought a car for $13,000 on his word that he would pay for it by September.
 He won 35 or 40 races that year and paid for the car by July.

 In 1982, Trickle won track championship at State Park Speedway in Wausau where he started out the season by winning the first two features and seven total.
 He also won the track championship at La Crosse Fairgrounds Speedway after winning three events in August.
 That season he won his first Miller 200 special event at the Milwaukee Mile.
 Trickle started racing out of state a lot more in 1983.
 Of all of Trickle's victories, his best memory was winning the 1983 World Crown 300 in Georgia.
 "It took three weeks of preparation and a lot of determination," he said.
 "It was the biggest payday of my career up to that point ($50,000)."
 He beat Jim Sauter by two car-lengths at the season opener, and won three straight races in May.
 After winning on June 1, LaCrosse business raised a $700 bounty for anyone who could beat him.
 Trickle skipped the following week, and returned the week after to lose to Steve Burgess.
+For the 1983 ARTGO Dixieland Challenge at Kaukauna, he was required to start last in the feature, but still won handily.
 He did not win as much at State Park, but he did win the track championship.
 Trickle won ASA races at Coeburn, Virginia and Cayuga, Ontario in 1984, as well as the Red, White, and Blue state championship series at WIR and the Slinger Nationals at Slinger.